sindresorhus/got/readme.md

 Type: `string` `Object`

 When specified, `url` will be prepended by `baseUrl`.<br>
-If you specify an absolute URL it will skip the baseUrl.
+If you specify an absolute URL, it will skip the `baseUrl`.

-Very useful when using with `got.extend()` to create niche specific `got` instances.
+Very useful when used with `got.extend()` to create niche-specific `got` instances.

 Can be a string or a [WHATWG `URL`](https://nodejs.org/api/url.html#url_class_url).